-His initial service was with his father and under Vice-Admiral Edward Vernon before he was commissioned lieutenant in the summer of 1743 abroad the Russell 80, Captain Robert Long, moving to the bomb Firedrake, Commander John Wilson, in November.
-He took part in the battle of Toulon on 11 February 1744 aboard the flagship to Rear-Admiral William Rowley, the Barfleur 90, Captain Merrick de l’Angle, and on 19 March moved to the flagship of Vice-Admiral Richard Lestock, the Neptune 90, Captain George Stepney.
+Parker s initial service was with his father and under Vice-Admiral Edward Vernon before he was commissioned lieutenant in 1743 abroad the Russell 80, Captain Robert Long, moving to the bomb Firedrake, Commander John Wilson, in November.
+He took part in the Battle of Toulon on 11 February 1744 aboard the flagship to Rear-Admiral William Rowley, the Barfleur 90, Captain Merrick de l Angle, and on 19 March moved to the flagship of Vice-Admiral Richard Lestock, the Neptune 90, Captain George Stepney.

-He was appointed regulating captain at Bristol during March 1755 but two months later commissioned the new Woolwich 44 at Portsmouth for the Baltic.
+Parker was appointed the regulating captain at Bristol during March 1755, but two months later commissioned the new Woolwich 44 at Portsmouth for the Baltic.
 During the voyage he fell badly ill to a fever that swept through the ship.
-He subsequently went out to the Leeward Islands in December 1756 where in January 1759 he transferred to the Bristol 50, commanding her in the unsuccessful campaign against Martinique but the more successful campaign that took Guadeloupe.
-After he came home with a convoy in 1760.
+He subsequently went out to the Leeward Islands in December 1756, being fortunate enough to capture amongst other prizes a valuable French storeship, the Mareschal de Broglio in November 1758.
+Remaining on that station he transferred to the Bristol 50 in January 1759, commanding her in the unsuccessful campaign against Martinique and the more successful campaign that took Guadeloupe.
+In May he joined the Buckingham 68, and he came home with a convoy in 1760.

 In October 1775 he was ordered to take command of a small squadron assembling for America with his broad pennant in the newly launched Bristol 50.
 The ships left Portsmouth on 26 December, reached Cork in January, and embarking a convoy of six regiments commanded by Lord Cornwallis left on 12 February.
 The convoy eventually sighted Cape Fear on 3 May after encountering adverse weather during the voyage.
 On 28 June1776, after convincing Lieutenant-General Sir Henry Clinton to do so, Parker attacked Charleston Harbour with two 50-gun ships and five frigates, but in passing the batteries on Sullivan s Island four frigates were grounded with one being set afire.
 The Bristol and the Experiment 50 fought alone for ten hours before Parker called the attack off with two hundred men being killed or wounded.
 Although Parker claimed that he was the only un-wounded officer this was to distract from the fact that the wound he did receive tore off his trousers, resulting in him requiring assistance to walk and earning him the ridicule of the American press.
 His flag-captain John Morris received six wounds from which he later died.